SUBHADIPMAITI-DEV/simple-python-games/CONTRIBUTING.md

 # Contributing to Simple-Python-Games

 👋 Welcome!
-We appreciate your interest in contributing toSimple-Python-Games.
+We appreciate your interest in contributing to Simple-Python-Games.
 Whether you want to report a bug, suggest an enhancement, or contribute code, your help is highly appreciated.

 ## Bug Reports and Feature Requests